Markus328/caelestia-nix/README.md

     };
   };
 ```

 <br>

 You can configure like you configure any other module option, but you have extras: **sugars**.
-Attributes starting with **__** are interpreted as sugars and its combination can do many transformations in the defaults to get a desired result.
-This module wraps the user configs before passing to infuse, that's because some common set behavior (pure infuse.nix needs `__assign` or `_:` and `__append` to append on lists) can be *ommited*.
+For deeper instructions, read [CUSTOMIZATION](docs/CUSTOMIZATION.md)

 ---